diskoverdata/diskover-docs/source_files/install_ova.md

 ### Performance Limitations

-There are performance limitations when running Diskover using an OVA, as it will start to get sluggish at around 200 million files.
+🟨 There are performance limitations when running Diskover using an OVA, as it will start to get sluggish at around **200 million files**.

 ### Requirements